 Listen for signs that it could be time for the next chapter.
 For me, those signs were the need for capital investment as well as executive-level talent.
 Beyond that, I could see that Schmidt’s had taken on its own identity and could succeed without me.
 Plus, I was daydreaming a lot about my next life phase.
 Both the business and I were ready.

 The best opportunity for your company might be outside its four walls.
 When I started Schmidt’s, I never dreamed I’d sell it.
 But by the time the opportunity arose, it was obvious it was the best thing for the company and for me.
 I knew I didn’t want to go it alone any longer; I knew Schmidt’s would find a good home with Unilever; I knew it was time.
-For many founders, an opportunity like this is a dream come true, while for others, it the idea might take some warming up to.
+For many founders, an opportunity like this is a dream come true, while for others, the idea might take some warming up to.
 For me it was a little bit of both.

 Be your own narrator.
-In the late days of Schmidt’s, the business was too big for me to control every aspect of it.
+In the late days of Schmidt’s, the business had become too big for one person (me) to control every aspect of it.
 I had to remember to take one day at a time, keep all things in perspective, and recognize how hard I had worked to get where I was.
 This was still my story, and I needed to make decisions that were best for me and my family.
-I knew selling the business would result in some backlash, but I had to trust I was making the best decision given what I knew and choose to define my own path—not simply follow the one others saw for me.
+I knew selling the business would result in some backlash, but I had to trust I was making the best decision given what I knew.
+I had to define my own path—not simply follow the one others saw for me.

 12. Pay it forward.

-Map your future, filling in potholes for those on similar journeys to yours.
+Map your future, filling in potholes for those on similar journeys.

-When Chris and I arrived back in Portland, I was nervous to face everyone at the office.
+On our first day back in Portland, Chris and I drove to work together as usual.
+I was nervous about facing everyone at the office.
 What did they really think about the news?
-I worried my employees, who had been so loyal to me, would feel they had been left out of the loop and caught off guard.
+I worried my employees, who had been so loyal to me, would feel they’d been left out of the loop and caught off guard.

-On our first day back, Chris and I drove to work together as usual.
 We stood outside for a moment before going in.
 My heart thumped in my chest.
-As soon as I walked through the office door, my nerves faded away in an instant.
+As soon as I walked through the office door however, my nerves instantly faded away.
 Everyone cheered and seemed genuinely happy to see us.
 “Congratulations!” a few said, and I quickly realized just how eager I was to fill them in on everything that had happened.
 Chris and I sat in the middle of the office and told the story, with everyone gathered around.
 I found such comfort in sharing some of the details of how it all went down, and I emphasized how grateful I was for all the hard work the team had done to get us to this point.
 I said I wanted each of them to feel like this was their accomplishment, too.
 It really was.
 We’d gotten here together.

 Naturally, there were a lot of questions about the transition.
 Some wanted to know if their jobs would change or if they’d get to visit the Unilever offices, as well as other logistics about how they’d be impacted.